synkyria/synkyria.github.io/about/story.md

 # Story – Synkyria as Cohabitation with AI

+> **Contextual note**
+> This text is not part of the canonical Synkyrian corpus.
+> It provides contextual, methodological, and programmatic framing
+> for the Synkyria project.
+---
 Synkyria did not emerge in isolation.

 It grew through thousands of hours of **cohabitation between a human researcher and AI companions**: